greyhound-forty/greyhound-forty.github.io/_posts/2015-05-01-intro-to-nix.markdown

 categories: jekyll update
 ---

 This tutorial (Introduction to *Nix: Part 1) is for those who are new to Linux, or those who want to review their understanding of fundamental Linux concepts and commands.
 For beginners, a lot of this material will be new.
-For more experienced users you can use this as a refresher or jump ahead to [Part 2]() or [Part 3]()
+For more experienced users you can use this as a refresher or jump ahead to [Part 2]() or [Part 3]() **Or you will be able to once I get around to writing those sections**

 Why does this say *nix?
 Well I am not going to go down the rabbit hole of the Unix vs Linux discussion so a quick explanation of both: